 While the retention time is based on the navigation link's setting, the retention time does not change after the app is generated.
 If the owner of the navigation link changes the retention time, that change does not affect on-demand apps that have already been generated.

 Ownership of on-demand apps

 The owner of an on-demand app is the user who generated the app.
-However, that user does not become the owner until the app generation has completed.
+That user does not become the owner until the app generation has completed.
 While an on-demand app is in the process of loading data, the owner is INTERNAL\sa_api.
 That is because the user normally does not have access to the data connection used by the template app.
+This means that the load script and all attached files (except images) are removed from the generated app where the user does not have access rights to the template app.
 Access to that data connection is restricted for security reasons.